Dergel0806/Consistency-Aggregation-Method/README.md

 * Median test;
 * Kruskal-Wallis test;

-$p-value$ of $0.05$ is used as a threshold for accepting/rejecting null-hypothesis in all tests.
+*p-value* of *0.05* is used as a threshold for accepting/rejecting null-hypothesis in all tests.

 Corresponding script can be found in `stats.py`.